Nancy Sinatra: 1990s–present

 Sinatra appeared as herself on one of the final episodes ("Chasing It") of the HBO mob drama The Sopranos.
 Her brother Frank Jr. had previously appeared in the 2000 episode "The Happy Wanderer".
 Sinatra and Anoushka Shankar recorded a 2007 public-service announcement for Deejay Ra's Hip-Hop Literacy campaign, encouraging reading of music and film-related books and screenplays.
 Sinatra's digital-only album Cherry Smiles: The Rare Singles, featuring previously unreleased tracks and songs only available as singles, was released in 2009.

-Sinatra hosted a weekly show called Nancy for Frank on the Sirius Satellite Radio channel Siriusly Sinatra until March 2021, on which she shared insights about her late father.

-Sinatra provided vocals for the Black Devil Disco Club song "To Ardent" and the Lempo and Japwow single "Jack in Boots" in 2011.

-Sinatra joined alt-rock band Wilco on "Bang Bang" and "These Boots are Made for Walkin during a support set for the Bob Dylan-headlined Americanarama tour in August 2013.

 She released the 2013 digital-only album Shifting Gears, featuring 15 previously unreleased tracks, including a rendition of Neil Diamond's "Holly Holy".
 The orchestra tracks were recorded in the 1970s while Sinatra was touring with a 40-piece orchestra, and her vocal tracks were recorded within 10 years of the release of the collection.
 Sinatra's 1967 hit duet with Lee Hazlewood, "Summer Wine", was featured in retail apparel giant H&M's "The Summer Shop 2017" ad campaign.

 In October 2020, Sinatra and Light in the Attic Records announced plans to release the Nancy Sinatra Archival Series.
-The first release is to be a Record Store Day Black Friday exclusive 7" vinyl single featuring two Sinatra/Hazlewood duets, "Some Velvet Morning" and "Tired of Waiting for You".
-A new 23-track compilation, Start Walkin' 1965–1976, will follow in February 2021.
+The first release was a Record Store Day Black Friday exclusive 7" vinyl single featuring two Sinatra/Hazlewood duets, "Some Velvet Morning" and "Tired of Waiting for You".
+A new 23-track compilation, Start Walkin' 1965–1976, followed in February 2021.
 The first single, a remastered reissue of Nancy & Lee's 1976 Private Stock single "(L'été Indien) Indian Summer", was released as a digital exclusive on October 21, 2020.
-Some of Sinatra's past albums will be issued on CD for the first time, including her first record with Hazlewood, 1968's Nancy & Lee, and its follow-up, 1972's Nancy & Lee Again.
+Some of Sinatra's past albums were issued on CD for the first time, including her first record with Hazlewood, 1968's Nancy & Lee, and its follow-up, 1972's Nancy & Lee Again.
+Sinatra's debut album, Boots, was reissued on vinyl, picture disc, compact disc, 4-track, 8-track, and digital by Light In The Attic Records on September 17, 2021.
+The second wave of the Nancy Sinatra Archival Series kicked off on September 29, 2023 with the digital release of a new 25-song compilation Keep Walkin': Singles, Demos & Rarities 1965-1978.
+Physical release followed on October 20, 2023.
+Sinatra participated in her first YouTube live chat on November 2, 2023.

-Nancy's Bootique, Sinatra's online shop, launched on October 21, 2020.
-It features CDs, vinyl, exclusive merchandise and signed items.

-Sinatra's debut album, Boots, was reissued on vinyl, compact disc, 8-track, and digital by Light In The Attic Records on September 17, 2021.